henrique-gouveia/DataQI.Commons/README.md

 ## News

-**v2.0.0 - 2022/06**
+**v2.0.0 - 2024/12**

 * Change!
 Add cancellation token parameter for async methods
 * Change!
 Add the use of collection methods instead of enumerator methods to the `QueryTree` extractor.
 * New!
-Add new way to generate a unique method name for caching
+Add a new way to generate a unique method name for caching

 **v1.3.0 - 2022/06**